m-shazly/SMSMiNHO/README.md

-- 👋 Hi, I’m @SMSMiNHO
+- 👋 Hi, I’m MostafaElshazly
-- 👀 I’m interested in programming
+- 👀 I’m interested in Coding And testing
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Software testing automation
 - 💞️ I’m looking to collaborate on programming
-- 📫 How to reach me mostafaelmasry25@icloud.com
+- 📫 How to reach me mostafaelmasry25@icloud.com or m-elshazly@outlook.com

 <!---
 SMSMiNHO/SMSMiNHO is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.